 This exam is performed prior to breeding a mare and will include an ultrasound examination of the reproductive tract.
 This is done to screen for any abnormalities on the ovaries or in the uterus and to determine the stage of the reproductive cycle the mare is in.
 Potential fertility affecting conditions that would be found on an ultrasound examination can include ovarian tumors such as a Granulosa Cell Tumor or Uterine Cysts.
 Both of these conditions can be treated and in doing so the fertility of the mare can be repaired.
 A uterine culture and cytology will also be performed.
 This test provides information as to the quality of the uterine environment and will detect uterine infections that can cause infertility.
-These infections if present are identified and sensitivities are performed in our laboratory to determine the precise antibiotic required to effectively treat the infection.
-Uterine lavages are performed to “wash” the uterus to reduce bacterial numbers, remove uterine debris and improve antibiotic penetration.
+These infections, if present, are identified and sensitivities are performed to determine the precise antibiotic required to effectively treat the infection.

 The period of time after insemination and often times after ovulation is what we like to call the “critical” period.
 Often times owners are wanting to bring their mares home as quick as possible from the breeding facility after insemination or after ovulation is confirmed.
 The period of time immediately following insemination/ovulation is the window of opportunity to improve the mares chances of pregnancy.
 There are a few conditions that can happen during this time.
 We can assist the mare with these difficulties and often times make the difference in getting a pregnant mare or not.
 Some mares have difficulty evacuating the uterus post insemination or perhaps they mount an inflammatory process from the semen.
 These mares benefit greatly from assistance to evacuate the uterus and targeted treatment at reducing the inflammatory response.